onlabsorg/stilo/README.md

-# olojs-cli
+# stilo
-This is a command line interface for managing [olojs] document packages.
-It allows creating a new package, mounting external (local or remote) stores and serving the documents over HTTP.
+This is a command line tool for managing [olojs] documents; out of the box it allows creating new document packages, rendering documents (to file or in the browser), mounting external (local or remote) document stores and installing new sub-commands via plugins.

 ### Getting started
-Install `olojs-cli` globally.
+Install `stilo` globally.

 ```
-npm install @onlabsorg/olojs-cli -g
+npm install @onlabsorg/stilo -g
 ```

 Initialize a new library:

 ```
 cd /path/to/my-library
-olojs init
+stilo init
 ```

 Render a document contained in my-library:

 ```
-olojs render /path/to/doc
+stilo render /path/to/doc
 ```

 >   You can optionally inject parameters in the document context by adding them
 >   to the command-line
 >
->   `olojs render /path/to/doc p1=val1 p2=val2 p3=val3 ...`
+>   `stilo render /path/to/doc p1=val1 p2=val2 p3=val3 ...`
 >
 >   The passed parameters will be added to the document context under the `argns`
 >   namespace (argns={p1:val1, p2:val2, p3:val3, ...}).